 In some circumstances, plates may be transferred to another vehicle upon completion of an application for transfer of plates and payment of the appropriate fee.

-Registration and license plates can be transferred to another vehicle owned or leased by the registrant, or to a vehicle owned or leased by the spouse, parent, or child of the registrant.
+Registration and registration plates can be transferred to another vehicle owned or leased by the registrant, or to a vehicle owned or leased by the spouse, parent, or child of the registrant.

-If the transfer is within the same vehicle type, the transferee can keep the previously issued registration and license plate, unless lost, stolen, or destroyed.
+If the transfer is within the same vehicle type, the transferee can keep the previously issued registration and registration plate, unless lost, stolen, or destroyed.

-If the transfer is not within the same vehicle type, the transferee must return the license plate to PennDOT.
+If the transfer is not within the same vehicle type, the transferee must return the registration plate to PennDOT.

-In order to transfer the license plate, the transferee must apply for a temporary vehicle registration card and a transfer of registration.
+In order to transfer the registration plate, the transferee must apply for a temporary vehicle registration card and a transfer of registration.

 Plates, along with registration, may be transferred to a new vehicle as long as the name on the registration remains the same.
 After the transfer is done, the number of days the plates can be used prior to registration is as follows: